hashicorp/consul/website/source/docs/acl/acl-system.html.md

 For many scenarios policies and tokens are sufficient, but more advanced setups may benefit from additional components in the ACL system:

- * **ACL Roles** - Roles allow for grouping a set of policies and service identities into a reusable higher-level entity that can be linked with many tokens.
-(Added in Consul 1.5)
+ * **ACL Roles** - Roles allow for the grouping of a set of policies and service identities into a reusable higher-level entity that can be applied to many tokens.
+(Added in Consul 1.5.0)

  * **ACL Service Identities** - Service Identities allow for an abbreviated syntax for expressing a kind of policy needed for an token to be usable with [Consul Connect](/docs/connect/index.html).
 At authorization time this acts like an additional policy was attached, the contents of which are described further below.
 These are directly attached to tokens and roles and are not independently configured.
-(Added in Consul 1.5)
+(Added in Consul 1.5.0)

  * **ACL Auth Methods and Binding Rules** - To learn more about these topics, see the [dedicated auth methods documentation page](/docs/acl/acl-auth-methods.html).